Causal inference in degenerate systems: An impossibility result: Simulation studies

-The authors thank Hong Qian for motivating this paper, and Siqi He, Yifei Liu, Daniel Malinsky, Jifan Shi, Weili Wang, Daxin Xu and Qingyuan Zhao for helpful discussions.
-Y. Wang conducted this research at University of Washington.
+The authors thank Hong Qian for motivating this paper, and Siqi He, Tengyuan Liang, Yifei Liu, Daniel Malinsky, Jifan Shi, Thomas Richardson, Weili Wang, Daxin Xu, Qingyuan Zhao and anonymous reviewers for helpful comments and discussions.
+Y. Wang conducted this research at the University of Washington.